-The TS-7200 has an option for a Non-volatile Battery-backed real-time clock (RTC).
-This option (TS-5620) is very low-cost daughter board that is only 1.1 x 3.5 inches (2.8 x 9.0 cm) and uses an ST Micro M48T86PC1 module for the real-time clock function.
+The TS-7250 has an option for a Non-volatile Battery-backed real-time clock (RTC) to be soldered onto the board.
+This option uses an ST Micro M48T86PC1 module for the real-time clock function.
 This module contains the lithium battery, 32.768 kHz crystal, and a RTC chip with 114 bytes of battery-backed CMOS RAM.
 It is guaranteed to maintain clock operation for a minimum of 10 years in the absence of power.

-The 114 bytes of non-volatile RAM that is located inside the RTC chip is not reserved for TS-7200 functionality.
+The 114 bytes of non-volatile RAM that is located inside the RTC chip is not reserved for TS-7250 functionality.
 This RAM is available for any user functions as required.
 Call Technologic Systems for driver support.